 CFN is chosen to manage the Fair Share Trust programme, a £50 million investment from the Big Lottery Fund to be spent by 2013 in disadvantaged areas of the UK that had not received their 'fair share' of lottery money.

 CFN and the network are chosen by Government to deliver the Local Network Fund, part of a strategy to eliminate child poverty.
 CFN marks ten years of funding from the Charles Stewart Mott Foundation to support the development of community foundations in the UK.

 Community Foundation Network (CFN) established as the national association for UK community foundations.
-The CAF-Charles Stewart Mott Foundation Endowment Challenge is successfully completed, demonstrating community foundation fund development is feasible in the UK.
-Six million pounds are raised.
+The CAF-Charles Stewart Mott Foundation Endowment Challenge is successfully completed, demonstrating community foundation fund development is feasible in the UK with £6 million raised.

 Six UK community foundations are seed funded by the Charities Aid Foundation and central government.